quicwg/multipath/draft-ietf-quic-multipath.md

 This document specifies an extension to QUIC version 1 {{QUIC-TRANSPORT}}
-to enable the simultaneous usage of multiple paths for a single connection, using the same or different 4-tuples (of source/destination port number and source/destination IP address).
+to enable the simultaneous usage of multiple paths for a single connection, using the same or different 4-tuples (of source/destination port numbers and source/destination IP addresses).

 Connection migration as specified in {{Section 9 of QUIC-TRANSPORT}}
 directs a peer to switch sending through